What Is a Translation Management System? An Overview of How a TMS Streamlines Translation Workflows

 - Does it have everything you need?
 Does it have the desired features?
 Does it integrate with your other software?
 Can I build APIs?
 What security does it provide your data?

 - What if I have questions?
 What type of customer support does the provider offer?

 - What is it going to cost?
 Are there different subscriptions?
 Are there any additional costs for add-on features or training?
 Do they charge on a per-user basis or a flat rate?

-If you’re evaluating your options, here’s an overview of the main commercial TMS solutions in the market.
+If you’re evaluating your options, here’s an overview of the best translation management systems on the market.

 A TMS is specifically designed for translation and localisation teams to manage workflows, but the benefits often extend to other departments working with multilingual content too.
 They improve operations and boost productivity while reducing time and costs – all from a singular platform.
 With features such as task automation and reporting, that aid project management and optimise workflow, teams can easily streamline their operations.